 There is no general consensus that the work of Quality Assurance (QA) engineers should be a necessary part of the software development process.
 Some companies are convinced that software developers should be the ones who write code and provide QA by testing their own code; therefore, there is no need for the distinct role of QA or Tester.
 At the same time, Google approaches this issue from the opposite angle, giving testers ‘an enhanced responsibility of being the authority on product excellence’.

-Let’s discuss the role of a QA engineer to highlight their skills and responsibilities on a given project.
+Let’s discuss how to build a QA team and the role of a QA Engineer to highlight their skills and responsibilities on a given project.

 Types of testing

 Tests are divided into two groups: functional and non-functional.
 QA engineers have proficiency in all test types.

 Not all tests are performed by QA engineers alone; sometimes they need to collaborate with other specialists.
 For instance, unit tests are written by software developers to ensure a particular software module works as expected; usability testing is provided with the help of usability specialists; and security specialists are often involved in security testing.

 It would be a mistake to expect that unit tests and integration tests, even when combined with a test-driven development (TDD) approach, can replace all other types of testing.
 QA engineers test not individual software components, but the whole system by following a precise test plan that covers all types of tests.
 The most valuable skill for QA engineers is the ability to put themselves in the users’ shoes, analyse where the software product could be broken, and find ways to address these issues by developing test cases based on user flow.